devsacti/Cloud/README.md

 [DEVOPS](https://github.com/devsacti/Cloud-Utilizations/tree/main/DEVOPS)

 ## PaaS-Oriented
+AWS RDS
++
-to be continued..
+to be supplemented later

 ## SaaS-oriented
+salesforce,
++
-to be continued..
+to be supplemented later

 # Docker and Kubernetes
-to be continued..
+to be supplemented later